wso2/docs-choreo-dev/en/docs/administer/control-access-in-the-choreo-console.md

      - When users are added to the **Engineering Project Developer** group, they will only have developer access to the **Engineering Project**.
      - You can invite new users or add existing users to new groups within the Engineering Project, and based on their requirements, assign roles like Developer, API Publisher, etc.

+Now you have successfully set up access control within your project.